Man jailed for role in false imprisonment of mother and daughter

 A man has received a partially suspended 12-year prison sentence for the false imprisonment of a woman and her young daughter in their home in Howth, Co Dublin more than six years ago.

+A man has received a partially suspended 12-year prison sentence for the false imprisonment of a woman and a girl in their home in Howth, Co Dublin more than six years ago.

-Declan Murphy (53) and at least two other men forced their way into the family’s home on the morning of December 13th, 2013.
-They used cable ties to tie up the woman and her eight-year-old daughter and then ransacked the house.
+Declan Murphy (53) and at least two others forced their way into the family’s home on December 13th, 2013 and used cable ties to tie up the woman and her eight-year-old daughter before ransacking the house.

-They took €27,000 in cash and jewellery valued at more than €30,000 before making off in the woman’s 4x4 vehicle, which was later found abandoned in Howth village.
+They took €27,000 in cash, jewellery valued at more than €30,000 and the woman’s 4x4 vehicle, which was later abandoned in Howth village.

-Gardaí examined CCTV to link the burglary to a white van registered to a man named Eamon Brennan, who has since died.
+The court heard gardaí examined CCTV footage and linked the burglary to a white van registered to a Eamon Brennan, who has since died.
 Brennan (35), of Woodfarm Cottages, Palmerstown, and Murphy were charged in October 2016.

 In January 2014, gardaí stopped the van and found a cigarette butt inside which they were able to link to Murphy using DNA analysis.
 Gardaí also analysed mobile phone usage in the Howth area at relevant times to connect Brennan and Murphy to the incident.
 Dublin Circuit Criminal Court heard that four unregistered pre-paid phones were used only for the execution of the burglary.